 Coming from Australia, the major cost is, naturally, airfares.
 So don’t cut corners by trying to ‘go cheap’ once you are in Disneyland.
-Vacation packages are available with either of the two on-site Disney hotels which can include meals, multiple day entry and exclusive events where you get your own time with the stars.
+Vacation packages are available with either of the two on-site Disney hotels which can include meals, multiple-day entry and exclusive events where you get your own time with the stars.

 Eating at Disneyland

 The common myth is that Disneyland is full of sugar-rich, artery-hardening junk food.
-Sure, you could easily go crazy with the array of naughty options, but with a bit of discipline conscientious parents can keep themselves and the kids on the straight-and-narrow.
+Sure, you could easily go crazy with the array of naughty options, but with a bit of discipline, conscientious parents can keep themselves and the kids on the straight-and-narrow.

 The two signature breakfast dining options are Minnie & Friends Breakfast in Disneyland proper, located at the end of Main Street, and Goofy’s Kitchen in the Disneyland Hotel.
-The former offers more traditional ‘big breakfast’ fare, while Goofy’s Kitchen is a crazy smorgasbord of outrageous breakfast options.
-Yes, you can get sober servings of juice and fruit, but how do you keep the excited little mouseketeers away from such temptations as ‘worms and dirt’, peanut butter and jelly pizza, Mickey waffles, Krispy Treats and strawberry shortcake.
+The former offers a more traditional ‘big breakfast’ fare, while Goofy’s Kitchen is a crazy smorgasbord of outrageous breakfast options.
+Yes, you can get sober servings of juice and fruit, but how do you keep the excited little Mouseketeers away from such temptations as ‘worms and dirt’, peanut butter and jelly pizza, Mickey waffles, Krispy Treats and strawberry shortcake.
 It’s more like the Mad Hatter’s tea party.